Fatal Fury: City of the Wolves

 Fatal Fury: City of the Wolves, titled Garou Densetsu: City of the Wolves in Japan, is "Legend of is an upcoming sequel to Garou: Mark of the Wolves planned for release in Early 2025.
 First revealed back at EVO 2022, this traditional 2D fighting game using 3D graphics will be the first new entry in the Fatal Fury series in over 23 years, with the most recent installment released in 1999.
 It is the ninth title in the series and the seventh canonical installment.

-Fatal Fury: COTW open beta select screen.
+Fatal Fury: COTW character select screen (launch).

 Director Yasuyuki Oda mentioned early on that Fatal Fury: City of the Wolves will have more of an emphasis on story than other recent SNK 2.5D fighting games such as